 Several of the newer products overall offer good residual control of most aphid's species in leafy vegetables and cole crops, but most are weak against lettuce aphid including Beleaf, Fulfill, Assail and the other foliar neonicotinoids.
 Sivanto and Sequoia are translaminar insecticides that immediately suppresses the aphid activity and is non-toxic to beneficial insects.
-However, they are not capable of controlling heavy lettuce aphid infestations within heads, hearts and other protected leaf areas on leafy vegetable crops.
-Similarly, Versys and PQZ, two new insecticides have good aphid activity, but are not likely capable of controlling lettuce aphid within heads.
+They are effective if applied to exposed colonies, but are not generally capable of controlling heavy lettuce aphid infestations within heads, hearts, and other protected leaf areas on leafy vegetable crops.
+Similarly, Versys and PQZ, two new insecticides have good aphid activity, but are not capable of controlling lettuce aphid within heads.
 Movento is the only aphicide that can consistently control lettuce aphids in lettuce.
 It is an excellent insecticide for aphid control that provides systemic activity against aphids as a foliar spray.
 Like the other new compounds, it is slow acting under cool, cloudy weather, but has shown excellent activity against lettuce and foxglove aphids, particularly in warm sunny weather.